antvis/S2/README.en.md

 </div>

-S2 is a solution in multi-dimensional cross-analysis tables, which provides data-driven analysis table components and analysis components.
+S2 is a solution in multi-dimensional cross-analysis tables, which provides data-driven analysis table components.
- It fills up the vacancy in this field in the industry.
-By providing the core library, essential components, demo components and free expansion capabilities allow developers to choose freely based on their real cases, which can be used out of the box and can be used freely.
+ It supplements multi-dimensional analysis tables in the industry.
+By providing the core library, essential components, demo components and expansion capabilities, it allows developers to use it quickly and freely.